mfiedorowicz/mfiedorowicz/README.md

 Work mostly with Go programming language.

-Interested in platform and devops/infrastructure focused roles, to provide great tools and processes enabling self-service capabilities for engineering organisations.
+Interested in platform and devops/infrastructure related work.

 🤘